seesleestak/couch-to-5k/README.md

 # Couch to 5k
-Web app for 'Couch to 5k' running program made with [create-react-app](https://github.com/facebookincubator/create-react-app).
+Web app for 'Couch to 5k' running program.

-Run `npm i` to install dependencies and `npm start` to start web server and open local host.
+Run `npm i` to install dependencies and `npm start` to start web server on localhost:3000.